*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

-A Mexican-Themed Party with a Buffet
+A Mexican-Themed Party Buffet

-If you intend to stay true to tradition, you’ll invite the family in and take this time to bond.
+If you intend to stay true to tradition for your Mexican party, you’ll invite the family in and take this time to bond.
 There’s nothing like preparing a meal together to make you feel close to one another, and that’s part of Mexican style.
 It’s all about family.

 Salsa Roja or red salsa is super simple to make with tomatoes, jalapenos, and onions.
 The difference between red salsa and salsa fresco is that the latter isn’t cooked.
 Instead, it’s finely diced jalapenos, tomatoes, and onions served raw as a healthy topping.

 Mini empanadas are great for appetizers.
 Fill them with anything from fruit to leftovers, like roasted meat or baked sweet potatoes.
 There are a host of regional Mexican empanada recipes to try too.

 Making mole sauce is a big deal and a time-consuming proposition, reserved for fiestas.
 Like much of the food that comes to us from Mexico, mole sauce has quite a history.
-You can customize this sauce for various dishes throughout the country.
+Best of all, you can customize this sauce for various dishes from throughout the country.

 Frijoles and rice

 You’ll find rice alongside this favorite bean dish.
-Mexican rice is easy to make.
+And Mexican rice is easy to make.
 You can buy it pre-packaged.
-But of course, homemade is better!
+But, of course, homemade is better!
 One recipe that we found from Puebla calls for peas and carrots in addition to the standard that we’re used to in the United States, made with long grain white rice, garlic, onion, and tomato sauce.

 Mexican-Themed Party Drinks

 There are a lot of delicious Mexican beverages that don’t have alcohol.
-If you want something other than soda or ice tea at your party, here’s a recipe that’s sure to please your guests.
+So, if you want something other than soda or ice tea at your party, here’s a recipe that’s sure to please your guests.

 If you want to warm up, you can make Mexican cocoa or Champurrado.
 It’s not your standard hot chocolate.
-With the added flare of cinnamon and clove, it’s a lovely example of Mexican flavor.
+And with the added flare of cinnamon and clove, it’s a lovely example of Mexican flavor.

-Beef for a Mexican-themed party
+Beer for a Mexican-themed party

 Corona is, of course, a well-known name in Mexican beer.
-But if you want to be true to how Mexicans typically drink their beer, you’ll offer michelada, “my beer.”
+However, if you want to be true to how Mexicans typically drink their beer, you’ll offer michelada, “my beer.”
 It’s made similar to a spicy Bloody Mary, only with beer instead of vodka or gin.
-You salt the rim of the glass and serve it with lime.
+Afterward, you salt the rim of the glass and serve it with lime.

 Tequila drinks for a Mexican-themed party